glycerine/spin_paxos/README.md

 stroke, and sorely needed.
-Locking down an exact algorithm with an precise set of choices that could eventually be proven correct was a massive boon to the open source community.
+Locking down an exact algorithm with an precise set of choices that could eventually be proven correct was a massive boon to software engineers everywhere.

 As a counter-point though, "Enough with all the Raft", https://transactional.blog/talk/enough-with-all-the-raft